 Time: Varies (schedule below) | Cost: From $12 one-way | Location: Pirrama Park, Pyrmont

-Board Sydney Heritage Fleet's 1902 steam tug Waratah to get to Cockatoo Island, just as the dockyard workers would have years ago.
+Arrive to Open Day on board Sydney Heritage Fleet's 1902 steam tug Waratah, a historic boat that was built on Cockatoo Island!
 Tickets are just $20 per adult, $12 per concession and $12 per child (4-12 years old) one way.

 [Note: Limited spots available.
 Minimum age 4 years.
 All children must be accompanied by a responsible adult.]